drBenway/pixi-vn-wiki/start/canvas-transition.md

 The move in/out transition when:

 * shows a component, moves the component from outside of the right or left ot top or bottom end of the canvas to the canvas component position.
-If a component with the same alias exists, the existing component will be removed.
+If a component with the same alias exists, the existing component will be removed with a move-out effect before the new component is shown.
 * removes a component, moves the component from a position to outside of the right or left ot top or bottom end of the canvas.

 This transition has been created with the [`MoveTicker`](/start/animations-effects.md#move).